mattcantstop/weilin/README.markdown

 # BigSkirmish API

-## Authentication

-When authenticating into BigSkirmish you must first have an API Key.
-This API Key permits you, as a developer, to access the BigSkirmish API.
+## Register to Obtain API Key
-All requests must have the "API-KEY" header.
+All requests must have the "API-KEY" header to be permitted.
+If you do not have an API Key you can obtain one at www.bigskirmish.com/developer/register.

+## Authentication With API Key
+All request have an API Key header that is passed like this:

+`"API-KEY: your_api_key"

+If you do not have an API Key header, with a valid API Key as the value, your request will respond back with a 404 status.

 ## Endpoints